 Initial consultations of about an hour aren’t charged.

-Part III.
+Part II.
 Design & Development

 Part IV.
 Support, Maintenance & Updates

-18) We are always available to help you after a website has been completed, and if we miss a phone call, will email or call you back as soon as possible.
+We are always available to help you after a website has been completed, and if we miss a call, will email or call you back as soon as possible.
 We take weekends and public holidays off, but will try to help during these times wherever we can.

-Part VI.
-Liability & Indemnification
+Part V. Liability & Indemnification

-27) You agree to hold Spellboundweb and it’s principles harmless from any and all liabilities, losses, actions, damages or claims ( including product liability, warranty and intellectual property claims, and all reasonable expenses, costs and lawyer’s fees ) arising out of or relating to your use of a website.
+You agree to hold Spellboundweb and it’s principles harmless from any and all liabilities, losses, actions, damages or claims ( including product liability, warranty and intellectual property claims, and all reasonable expenses, costs and lawyer’s fees ) arising out of or relating to your use of a website.